sayedihashimi/publish-samples/FileSysExcludeFiles/readme.md

 ### Modify Publish Profile (.pubxml)
-You can exclude files from a File System publish by populating the MSBuild item list,
+You can exclude files from a File System publish by populating the MSBuild item list..

+TODO: Finish this